What is a Sattvic Diet?

 Sattvic Diet Guide: What to Eat, Avoid & Why It Matters

-A sattvic diet is a plant-based diet rooted in ancient Ayurvedic traditions.
+A sattvic diet is a predominantly plant-based vegetarian diet rooted in Ayurvedic traditions and may include certain dairy products such as milk, ghee, and curd.
 It focuses on fresh, natural foods like fruits, vegetables, whole grains, nuts, and legumes.
 These foods help calm the mind, boost energy, and support overall well-being.
 Ayurveda classifies foods into 3 categories depending on their effects on the body and mind: sattvic, rajasic, and tamasic.

 'Sattvic' translates to 'pure', and these foods are believed to promote mental clarity, peace, and happiness.
-These foods are considered the most beneficial among the three.
+In Ayurveda, sattvic foods are traditionally considered most conducive to mental clarity and balance; however, this classification is philosophical and not based on modern nutritional ranking.
 People who follow this diet often do so to improve both their physical and mental health.

 Keep reading to learn more about the Sattvic diet, its components, what to avoid, its benefits and downsides, and whether it might be the right choice for you.